-McIlroy looks set to miss cut at Irish Open
+McIlroy misses cut at Irish Open as Hebert and Im lead

-LONDON, England Defending champion and tournament host Rory McIlroy was set to miss the cut at the Irish Open after a second-round 73 at Portstewart Golf Club.
+LONDON, England (Reuters) - Defending champion and tournament host Rory McIlroy missed the cut at the Irish Open for the fourth time in five years after a second-round 73 at Portstewart Golf Club.

-The world number four had opened with a 72 on Thursday to give him a halfway total of one over par, well outside the projected cut of 2 under.
+The world number four had opened with a 72 on Thursday.
+His halfway total of one over par was well short of the cut, on a day when first-round leaders Benjamin Hebert from France and American Daniel Im stayed ahead of the field.
+Each posted a 67 to end on 13 under par.

-This would be the fourth time in five years McIlroy has missed the cut at the Irish championship.
-The odd year is 2016 - when he not only made the cut but won the tournament.
+Spain's Jon Rahm also shot 67 to stay one shot behind, on 12 under.
+A cluster of others, including Japan's Hideto Matsuyama, remain in touch with the leaders.

+For McIlroy, it was another disappointing tournament to add to many more in an injury-affected season.

-"I felt like I was battling well, two under through 13 and with another par five coming up, and to bogey the sixth took the wind out of my sails," said McIlroy, who showed his frustration by slamming his driver to the ground after a poor drive at the 16th.
+"I felt like I was battling well, two under through 13 and with another par five coming up, and to bogey the sixth took the wind out of my sails," said the Ulsterman, who showed his frustration by slamming his driver to the ground after a poor drive at the 16th.

 "My short game, in general, it's just silly mistakes," he said.
 "I'm just not being very efficient with my scoring and that's why I'm making it difficult for myself.
 Just need to tidy up the short game a little bit; I feel like the long game is there."